 This is a fairly simple way to turn a photo into a sketch, as long as you know your way around the program that lets you do this kind of stuff with your photos.
 I use Photoshop Elements or GIMP, but any program that lets you work with layers will do.
 (The following instructions may not be all that helpful if you don’t already know how to work with layers.)

 The photo I’m going to use is a hibiscus flower which is blooming on the most raggedy looking house plant I have ever seen.
 It spends most of its time growing leaves, which it turns around and kills a few short weeks later.
 Every day I pick up a hand full of dead leaves off the floor.
 When the plant looks close to death, I cut it back to almost nothing and pretty soon it starts sending out new shoots again.
 Then, about the time I think I will dispatch it once and for all, it blooms for a few weeks.
 (My two eldest children will remember this plant from their University days, over 20 years ago.
 It was the one they inherited from the previous tenant of the apartment they rented.
 They were ready to pitch the plant when it became bug infested.
-I blasted the plant with a bug killer, and cut the plant back to almost nothing.
+I blasted the plant with a bug killer, and cut it back to almost nothing.
 It survived.
 The bugs did not. )

 Open the photo with Photoshop Elements (or some such program, which may or may not use the same tools I describe below.)